A comparison of nonlinear extensions to the ensemble Kalman filter: Gaussian Anamorphosis and Two-Step Ensemble Filters: An Improved Rank Histogram Filter

 where the kernel is $K$ and the bandwidth of the $i^\text{th}$ kernel is $h_i$.
 In order to preserve the simplicity and speed of the RHF, it is here proposed to use the most basic kernel: an indicator function (also known as a `top hat' or `boxcar' function)

 The bandwidth is estimated using the standard rule-of-thumb for the Gaussian \cite{Silverman98}, with the prefactor modified to fit the top-hat kernel

 where $\hat{\sigma}$ denotes the empirical standard deviation of the prior sample, and IQR denotes the inter-quartile range.
-With this bandwidth it is possible that the $p(z)$ should have zero probability density over some subintervals if there is any $i$ for which $z_{k_{i+1}}-z_{k_i}>\bar{h}$.
+It is possible with this bandwidth for $p(z)$ to have zero probability density over some subintervals; this happens if there is any $i$ for which $z_{k_{i+1}}-z_{k_i}>\bar{h}$.
 This would be undesirable, because it would imply that the approximation to the posterior cdf $F_+$ would no longer be invertible.
 To avoid this situation, the kernel bandwidth is allowed to vary as follows.
 For $i=2,\ldots,N-1$

 and

 This approximation, like that of the RHF, is piecewise-constant on the interior subintervals, though this new approximation has $2N-1$ interior subintervals rather than $N-1$.
 The discontinuities occur at $z_m$, $m=1\ldots,2N$, and the locations can be found simply by sorting $z_{k_i}\pm h_i$.
 The prior cdf $F_Z$ is piecewise linear, and can be evaluated easily, though not quite so easily as for the RHF.
 This approximation of the posterior cdf is used to evaluate $F_Z(z_i)$ in the update $z_i^+=F_+^{-1}(F_Z(z_i))$.
 The approximation used here could be updated using, e.g., a triangular or quadratic kernel.
 Such an approximation would be piecewise-polynomial and therefore easy to handle numerically, but the resulting differences in performance might be small.